- What is sales discovery?

 - In what ways does this problem impact your business?

-- What are some other challenges you’re facing that we might be able to help with?
+- What other challenges are you facing that we might be able to help with?

-#4 And talk to other sales reps that have either sold solutions into their industry or spoken with the prospect.
+#4 Talk to other sales reps who have sold solutions into their industry or spoken with the prospect.

 #5 Take detailed notes.
 An excellent sales discovery process requires more than great discovery questions; you must listen intently and document everything.